code

 It appears that the server has sent an HTTP 200 OK response on the second attempt, potentially indicating that we have gained access to its internal resources.
 This presents an opportunity to explore and access additional information.

-To verify the vulnerability indeed exist, we searched for common endpoints that may be available on the server.
-Ultimately, our search led us to discover an internal endpoint, namely /api/users, which discloses all the users’ UUIDs.
+To verify the vulnerability, we first searched for common endpoints on the server.
+Eventually, this search revealed an internal endpoint, /api/users, which exposes all users’ UUIDs.

 Causing the Server to Perform an Internal Request